top of page

 Kittens are tiny predators with no self-preservation skills.
 Assume they will chew it, climb it, or fall off it.

-• Lock away string, thread, hair ties, rubber bands
+• Lock away string, thread, hair ties, and rubber bands.

 Start with a small “safe room” that includes: